 With a degree from Temple University in Philadelphia, Lauren worked on literacy programs for underprivileged youth before joining us.
 She is an international traveler, speaks fluent Spanish, and is always looking for the next great adventure.
 After searching for a city that shares her love of food, art, and music, she settled in New Orleans where she coordinates strategic partnerships.

-Kirkland has spent the past 11 years building cross- cultural bridges through his work in international development and social enterprise.
-At Brown University, he earned a degree in international relations with a focus on economic development.
-Kirkland has extensive experience mentoring young people and hopes to inspire the next generation of global citizens.
+Kirkland has spent the past 10 years building cross-cultural bridges through his work in international development, social enterprise, and management consulting.
+At Brown University, Kirkland earned a degree in International Relations with a focus on Political and Economic Development.
+He has extensive experience mentoring young people and is excited to inspire the next generation of global citizens.
 Kirkland enjoys sailing, reading, and volunteering in his local community.

 Half Spanish, half British, Oliver grew up in Madrid and attended universities in both Spain and the U.K. Oliver started spreading the word about Rustic Pathways in Spain nine years ago and is passionate about shaping the lives of future leaders.
 This energetic Spaniard is legendary when it come to sharing the best of Rustic with agents around the world.